-Pope Francis also explained that being ashamed of sins is "not only natural; it's a virtue that helps prepare us for God's forgiveness.'
+Pope Francis also explained that being ashamed of sins is "not only natural; it's a virtue that helps prepare us for God's forgiveness."

-The U.S. Conference of Catholic Bishops offers an Examination of Conscience based on the Ten Commandments (at right and online at USCCB.org);
+The U.S. Conference of Catholic Bishops offers the following Examination of Conscience based on the Ten Commandments (online at USCCB.org):

-I am the Lord your God: You shall not have strange Gods before me.
+1 I am the Lord your God: You shall not have strange Gods before me.
 Have I treated people, events or things as more important than God?

 Step 1 Examine your conscience.
+See the USCCB guide on this page.